 ARTICLE TWO: PURPOSE

 Purpose of the Board.
-Pursuant to Public Utilities (PU) Code § 326.1, the purpose of the WSAB is to advise the Office of Energy Infrastructure Safety (Energy Safety) within the California Natural Resources Agency, and provide advisory opinions to the local publicly-owned electric utilities or electrical cooperatives regarding wildfire mitigation and risks.
+Pursuant to Public Utilities (PU) Code §§ 326.1 and 326.2, the purpose of the WSAB is to advise the Office of Energy Infrastructure Safety (Energy Safety) within the California Natural Resources Agency, and provide advisory opinions to the local publicly-owned electric utilities or electrical cooperatives regarding wildfire mitigation and risks.

 ARTICLE THREE: MEMBERSHIP